-Willie Nelson is still not dead, folks.
+Willie Nelson dead?
+No, folks.
 The country legend was forced to once again address rumors of his passing early this morning.

 The whispers started on Twitter during the early hours of Aug.
 3. Multiple radio stations began tweeting that they had heard through the grapevine that Nelson had died.